sveltejs/kit/documentation/docs/12-packaging.md

 npm publish package
 ```

 The `package` above is referring to the directory name generated, change accordingly if you configure a custom [`package.dir`](#configuration-package).
-If you're having problem publishing, add a trailing slash at the end (e.g. `package/`).
+If you're having problems publishing, add a trailing slash at the end (e.g. `package/`).

 ### Caveats